- Home

 Complications during surgery

 Sometimes problems or complications occur during surgery.
 It’s very unlikely that all of the complications described here would apply to you.
-Your surgeon can give you a better idea of your actual risks.
+Your surgeon can give you a better idea of the risks of your operation.

 Generally, the more complex the surgery is, the higher the chance of problems.
-(See also possible complications after surgery.)
+Read about some complications after surgery.

 Bleeding – You may lose blood during surgery.
 Your surgeon will usually manage and control bleeding.
-Rarely, you may receive a blood transfusion during surgery to replace lost blood.
+Sometimes, you may receive a blood transfusion during surgery to replace lost blood.

 Damage to nearby tissue and organs – Most internal organs are packed tightly together, so operating on one part of the body can affect nearby tissue and organs.
 This may alter how other organs work after surgery – for example, the surgeon’s handling of the bowel during pelvic surgery may cause temporary constipation (difficulty passing a bowel motion) or a build-up of gas in the abdomen.

 Drug reactions – In rare cases, some people have a bad reaction to anaesthetic or other drugs used during surgery.
-This can cause a drop in blood pressure, heart rate and breathing, which is why an anaesthetist observes you during surgery.
+This can lead to changes in blood pressure, heart rate and breathing.
+Your anaesthetist will monitor these signs throughout the surgery and quickly treat any changes if they occur.

 More resources